Bernard-Dugas/r.diag/README.md

  has to be installed and active (see mfvalin/rmnlib on github.com).
 As well, the Vgrid Descriptors package used in the GEM v4+ model also has to be available.
-Furthermore, to generate the two cdf2xxx executables, the old NetCDF v3.6 and UdUnits v1.2 library packages also have to available.
+Furthermore, to generate the two cdf2xxx executables, the NetCDF v4 and UdUnits v2 library packages also have to available.
+ These in turn require the hdf5, dl, z and expat libraries.

  Most of the code available here is written in FORTRAN.
+As a consequnce of this, the conversion tool now uses a FORTRAN to C wrapper for the UDUNITS2 C routines which is again available on github.com (see mfvalin/wrapper-code/udunits).

  Some versions of the toolkit may also use the DDFUN90 package as produced by  David H. Bailey of the NERSC, Lawrence Berkeley Lab.